vesuvius-sys/TWK3R/README.md

 ## Responsible Use

-Built in good faith for people managing systems they own or are authorized to administer.
-How it's used is entirely on the user — we don't endorse or accept liability for misuse.
+TWK3R is built for people managing systems they own or are authorized to administer.
+It is not intended to bypass security systems, evade detection, or interfere with forensic investigations in enterprise or law enforcement environments.

 **Use this software only on systems you own or have explicit authorization to manage.**

+How it's used from there is on the user — we don't endorse or accept liability for misuse.
+Full terms are in the [EULA](./TWK3R_EULA_v2.md).

 ---